-Day 1: Pick up from Kigali Airport/Lodge to start your 3 Day Uganda gorilla safari from Kigali
+Day one: Pick up from Kigali Airport/Lodge to start your 3 day bwindi gorilla habituation experience through Kigali

 Day 03: Drive to Kigali Airport

-After breakfast, you will drive back to Kigali Airport for your flight out of Uganda marking the end of your 3 Day Uganda gorilla safari from Kigali.
+After breakfast, you will drive back to Kigali Airport for your flight out of Uganda marking the end of your 3 Day Bwindi gorilla habituation experience through Kigali.

 |Persons||Date||Price per person|